pipeforce/pipeforce.github.io/docs/tutorials/30_create-form.md

 5. Here you can see the changed layout: `firstName` and `lastName` is now in the same line (horizontal) and all other fields are in separate lines (vertical):

     ![](../img/grafik-20210720-140139.png)
-6. You can learn more about form layouts and orientation in PIPEFORCE here: [Form - Orientation](../guides/forms/forms-orientation), and if you would like to change color or designs of the form fields, have a look here: [Form - lookandfeel](../guides/forms/forms-lookandfeel)(https://logabit.atlassian.net/wiki/spaces/DEVEX/pages/1011089441).
+6. You can learn more about form layouts and orientation in PIPEFORCE here: [Form - Orientation](../guides/forms/forms-orientation), and if you would like to change color or designs of the form fields, have a look here: [Form - Look & Feel](../guides/forms/forms-lookandfeel).

 7. Try out your form, and add some new person datasets.
 In the next tutorial you will learn how to display them in a list.